 To reflect where they'll be positioned, rename:

-In Spark AR Studio materials define the appearance of objects in your scene.
+In Meta Spark Studio materials define the appearance of objects in your scene.
 You can add materials and textures to rectangles to build colored filters, vignettes and frames.

 In this effect you'll use the same material for each rectangle, and add a color to it.